Subliminal Signals in Preference Labels

 Overview of the experimental framework showing a neutral student model generating completions that are judged by a biased judge to construct a preference dataset.

 Figure 1: A neutral student model generates candidate completions for numerical prompts.
-A biased judge evaluates them to construct a preference dataset, which is then used to align the student.
-Unlike prior subliminal learning studies where the biased model generates training data encoding hundreds of bits per sample, here the student produces unbiased numerical sequences while bias originates solely from the judge's binary preference labels (1 bit per sample).
+A biased LLM-as-a-judge evaluates them to construct a preference dataset, which is then used to align the student.
+Unlike prior subliminal learning studies where the biased model generates training data encoding hundreds of bits per sample, here the student produces unbiased numerical sequences while bias originates solely from the judge's binary preference labels.

-The key insight is that even a single bit of preference feedback per comparison can carry hidden behavioral signals.
+The key insight is that even the highly-constrained preference feedback per comparison can carry hidden behavioral signals.
 The judge does not need to generate biased text or coordinate explicitly with the student.
 Instead, systematic patterns in which completions are preferred versus rejected encode the judge’s internal biases, and these patterns survive the alignment process.

 Methodology